ccao-data/model-res-avm/README.md

 recent sales.
 It holds out the most recent 10% of sales as a test set, while the remaining 90% of the data is split into multiple training and validation sets using 5-fold cross-validation.
-We chose this technique instead of out-of-time validation or rolling window validation because it’s easier to implement in Tidymodels and we want to use the most recent sales possible when training (to account for any market changes caused by COVID).
+We chose this technique instead of walk-forward/rolling window validation because it’s easier to implement in Tidymodels and we want to use the most recent sales possible when training (to account for any market changes caused by COVID).

+Additionally, we don’t explicitly weight training data by recency, meaning every sale in the sample is initially given equal weight during training.
+As the model learns, it may minimize the effect of very old sales.
+We tested explicit time weighting schemes using things like exponential and Gaussian decay functions, but they had little impact on performance and added significant complexity.

 ##### Figure 1: Out-of-Time Testing